mawilson1234/finetune-lm/README.md

 - `model_callbacks_kwargs`: a dictionary mapping `pre_dataset`, `pre_batch`, `post_batch`, and `post_dataset` to a dictionary mapping the name of a callback for the model being fine-tuned to a dictionary containing additional kwargs passed to it upon initialization.
 - `baseline_model_callbacks`: see above, but for the baseline model being compared to the fine-tuned model.
 - `baseline_model_callbacks_kwargs`: see above, but for the baseline model being compared to the fine-tuned model.
+- `baseline_model_modifier_fns`: a list of functions used to modify the baseline model and tokenizer after they are initialized.
+See above for details.
+- `baseline_model_modifier_fn_kwargs`: a dict mapping model modifying function names to kwargs.
+See above for details.

 #### `OptimizationArguments`